aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-xls/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to XLS</h2>

+WordML is a markup language used to represent Microsoft Word documents.
+It is an XML-based format that is used to store and transport documents.
+It is used to store documents in a structured format, which makes it easier to read and manipulate.
+However, it is not suitable for data analysis and manipulation.
+Therefore, it is necessary to convert WordML to XLS, which is a spreadsheet format.
+XLS is a popular format for data analysis and manipulation.
+It is widely used in business and finance applications.

+<h2>How Aspose.Total Helps for WordML to XLS Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from WordML to XLS.
+It is a full package of various APIs dealing different formats.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert WORDML file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+Aspose.Words for Python via .NET API is a powerful API that can be used to convert WordML to HTML.
+It provides a wide range of features such as document manipulation, document conversion, document comparison, and document protection.
+It also supports a wide range of formats such as DOC, DOCX, ODT, RTF, HTML, and PDF.

+Aspose.Cells for Python via .NET API is a powerful API that can be used to save HTML into desired Microsoft Excel format.
+It provides a wide range of features such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, and spreadsheet protection.
+It also supports a wide range of formats such as XLS, XLSX, ODS, CSV, HTML, and PDF.
-For a Python developer, who is trying to add a WORDML to XLS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+In conclusion, Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help developers automate the conversion process from WordML to XLS.
+It is a full package of various APIs dealing different formats.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert WORDML file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

 {{% /blocks/products/pf/feature-page-summary %}}